Skip to main content Smithsonian Institution

 Summary:

 A New York bookseller, Warshaw assembled this collection over nearly fifty years.
-The Warshaw Collection of Business Americana: Seed Industry and Trade forms part of the Warshaw Collection of Business Americana, Subseries 1.1: Subject Categories.
+The Warshaw Collection of Business Americana: Cocoa and Chocolate forms part of the Warshaw Collection of Business Americana, Subseries 1.1: Subject Categories.
 The Subject Categories subseries is divided into 470 subject categories based on those created by Mr. Warshaw.
 These subject categories include topical subjects, types or forms of material, people, organizations, historical events, and other categories.
 An overview to the entire Warshaw collection is available here: Warshaw Collection of Business Americana

 Scope and Contents note: